mikeraab/docker001/Participant-Guide.md

 ***

-Back in your Github account navigate to the URL where you have forked the above Docker001 repo, and specifically open the "lab1" folder.
-Replace your Github username in the below URL.
+Back in your GitHub account navigate to the URL where you have forked the above Docker001 repo, and specifically open the "lab1" folder.
+Replace your GitHub username in the below URL.

 https://github.com/*username*/docker001/tree/master/lab1